Changes to bowel cancer treatments during the coronavirus pandemic

 Some of the wider changes to care are listed below:

 - You may be asked not to arrive for your appointment early.
-Some hospitals may ask you to wait in your car and they'll let you know when they're ready for you to see them.
+Some hospitals may ask you to wait in your car and they will let you know when they’re ready for you to see them

-- Other measures are also being taken by all hospitals that are treating COVID-19 patients to ensure that COVID-19 and non-COVID patients are kept separate.
-For example, there may be separate entrances for COVID and non-COVID-19 patients, all patients admitted to hospital as an emergency will be tested for COVID-19, and patients going into hospital for surgery or another elective procedure will be asked to isolate for 14 days and be offered a COVID-19 test wherever possible.
+- Other measures are also being taken by all hospitals that are treating COVID patients to ensure that COVID and non-COVID patients are kept separate.
+For example, there may be separate entrances for COVID and non-COVID patients, all patients admitted to hospital as an emergency will be tested for COVID, and patients going into hospital for surgery or another elective procedure may be asked to isolate for 14 days and be offered a COVID test wherever possible.
 Your hospital will have specific guidelines about what to do before appointments.
 Follow the advice from your hospital.

 There may be changes to how you receive treatment.
 Some of these are listed below: